eleu-u/cproj/README.md

 #

-literally only runs the build/build.bat script that is in the current working directory
+runs the build/build.bat script that is in the current working directory

 build example:
 ```sh